thomashoneyman/real-world-pact/01-faucet-contract/README.md

 There are also two directories (well, three, but `internal` is just helper code for scripts):

-- `yaml` contains request files that can be used with the Pact CLI and a tool for HTTP requests to interact with Chainweb directly.
+- `request` contains request files that can be used with the Pact CLI and a tool for HTTP requests to interact with Chainweb directly.
 It also includes several keypairs we'll use for testing (such as the keypair for the Goliath faucet account).
-Please see the [README in the `yaml` directory](./yaml/) for a thorough walkthrough -- this is an important topic!
+Please see the [README in the `request` directory](./request/) for a thorough walkthrough -- this is an important topic!
-- `root` contains a few foundational contracts developed by Kadena that our contract depends on.
-While these contracts will exist on Chainweb when we deploy our contract, we need to version them in our project so our REPL file can use them.
+- `keys` contains the public and secret key for various accounts we will use in our tests.
+The `sender00` keys are taken [from the chainweb-node repo](https://github.com/kadena-io/chainweb-node/blob/master/pact/genesis/devnet/keys.yaml) and control an account included in our local devnet automatically, which has funds we can use to fund our faucet account.
+The `goliath-faucet` keys control the faucet account, and I generated them with the Pact CLI.
+The `test-user` keys are another pair of generated keys, and they control an test account we'll use to request funds from the faucet.

 Finally, there are some scripts that you can use to deploy the contract and interact with it on devnet (our development Chainweb node):

-- `run-request.js` allows you to run any request from the `yaml` directory and review the result.
+- `run-request.js` allows you to run any request from the `request` directory and review the result.
 Feel free to add more request files and this script will pick them up automatically!
 If you're in a Nix shell, this can be run from anywhere in the repository with `faucet-request`.
 - `run-deploy-contract.js` chains together several calls to `run-request.js` to create the faucet account and deploy the faucet contract.
 The contract must be deployed before any of its functions can be called.
 If you're in a Nix shell, this is aliased to `faucet-deploy`.

 ## Usage